-Drug and Alcohol Testing Policy - Employee
+Drug and Alcohol Testing Policy - CDL Drivers

-The College requires that all employees who are approved drivers with CDL status meet the requirements set out in Federal Motor Carrier Safety Administration Drug/Alcohol Policy in compliance with 49 CFR, Part 382, a copy of which will be provided to all employees subject to this testing.
-As a result, it is the policy of Columbia College to require all approved drivers with CDL status to submit to drug and alcohol screening.
+The College requires that all employees who are approved drivers with CDL status meet the requirements set out in Federal Motor Carrier Safety Administration ("FMCSA") Drug/Alcohol Policy in compliance with 49 CFR, Part 382, a copy of which will be provided to all employees subject to this testing.
+As a result, it is the policy of the College to require all approved drivers with CDL status to submit to drug and alcohol screening.
 The screening involves pre-employment, random, post-accident, reasonable suspicion and return-to-duty testing requirements.
 Testing will be conducted by a third-party administrator with Columbia College drivers added to a consortium maintained and administered by the third-party for purposes of random testing.
 Refusing and/or testing positive for drugs or alcohol will result in suspension of driving privileges and further discipline up to and including termination of employment.

 Columbia College's Human Resources Department reserves the right, upon a finding of reasonable suspicion, to require an employee to undergo a third party drug and/or alcohol screening test at the College's direction.